 Our information is evidence-based, approved by experts and reviewed by users.
 By keeping up-to-date with latest developments, we ensure that our information stays relevant and reflects current practice.

-Our experienced medical writers produce our information using credible, evidence-based sources.
-You can see these by looking at the reference list on each webpage or by requesting them from our Publications Team.
+Our experienced writers produce our information using credible, evidence-based sources.
+You can see these by looking at the reference list on each webpage or by emailing email@example.com.

 In line with good practice, we make it clear if evidence is lacking, mixed or inconclusive for a particular treatment, intervention or approach.

-We keep our information up-to-date by reviewing it at least every 3 years.
+We keep our information up-to-date by reviewing it regularly and typically within a 3-year period.
 We also make updates if things change or move forwards before a planned review.
 On each book, webpage and information sheet, you can see when it was last reviewed and when the next update is due.

 We are led by people affected by lymphoma.
 This means that we’re guided in producing our information by what people affected by lymphoma and those close to them tell us.